All Collections

 Updated over a week ago

-Building your farms annual plan in Figured comes together quickly by using your actual bank balance and past transactions sitting in your accounting software as a starting point for how you want the next year (or more!) to go.
-With rolling plan, any forecasts you've put in will carry over to the next year if need be too.
+Building your farm’s annual plan in Figured comes together quickly by using your actual bank balance and past transactions in your accounting software as a starting point for how you want the next year (or more!) to go.
+With the rolling plan, any forecasts you've put in will carry over to the next year if need be.

-When you're working within your farm, there are two financial "views" available:
+When you're working on your farm, there are two financial "views" available:

-• Actuals: Actuals are what's actually happened, either on the farm (like a stock movement) or in your accounting software (like an electricity bill paid).
-Selecting actuals will only display actual movements
+• Actuals: Actuals are what's actually happened, either on the farm (like a stock movement) or in your accounting account (like an electricity bill paid).
+Selecting actuals will only display actual movements.

-• Actuals + forecast: An actual + forecast view lets you view actuals up to a certain point, with the remainder of your year coming from your forecasts.
-Forecasts are Figured only - they represent your plan, what's to come next.
-Your A+F view can be set to actuals to none, actuals to last month, or actuals to a certain month
+• Actuals + Forecast: An actual + forecast view lets you view actuals up to a certain point, with the remainder of your year coming from your forecasts.
+Forecasts are Figured only - they represent your plan for what's to come next.
+Your A+F view can be set to Actuals to None, Actuals to Last Month, or Actuals to a certain month.

-We recommend that to build your plan, your global date selector is set to Actuals + forecasts with actuals to Last month.
+We recommend that your global date selector be set to Actuals + Forecasts with actuals to Last Month to build your plan.

-The reason for this is that even if you are new to Figured and your preferred accounting software, your conversion balances will be there and last month should always be the most up to date view.
+This is because even if you are new to Figured and your preferred accounting software, your conversion balances will be there and last month should always be the most up-to-date view.

-Your annual plan comes together with 3 steps:
+Your annual plan comes together with three steps:

 1. Working in your planning grid